Agentic-Insights/codebase-context-spec/linters/typescript/README.md

 6. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 7. Push to the branch (`git push origin feature/AmazingFeature`)
 8. Open a Pull Request

+## 🔄 Recent Updates

+We've recently updated our dependencies to address security vulnerabilities and improve compatibility with different Node.js versions.
+If you encounter any issues after updating, please report them in our GitHub issues.

 ## 📖 Learn More